 The Guidelines, which are really for the most part a tariff, apply strictly in all cases except the following:

 While in these exceptional situations, the court may have some discretion to alter or add on to the table amount, the result, typically, is that the court will stick with the table amount for basic support and order the payment of Section 7 Expenses proportionately.

 In the Place of a Parent – in Loco Parentis

-A person found to be standing in the place of a parent, or to use the archaic phrase standing in loco parentis may be required to provide child support to that child, notwithstanding that there may be a biological parent who has a prior obligation to support that child.
+A person found to be standing in the place of a parent, or to use the archaic phrase, standing in loco parentis may be required to provide child support to that child, notwithstanding that there may be a biological parent who has a prior and continuing obligation to support that child.

 The determination that a person stands in the place of a parent is seen as a declaration of status and is therefore not easily changed.
 Unfortunately, what often happens is that the non-biological parent who has cared for the child and supported the child, historically, will find himself paying support while the emotional bonds and contact deteriorate rapidly.

 The court may actually require both the biological and in loco parentis "parents" to pay support to the custodial parent, the total amount of which may exceed what either of the payors might have had to pay individually.
 The Guidelines, in S. 5, provides that the amount to be awarded is "such amount as the court considers appropriate, having regard to these Guidelines and the child’s parents’ legal duty to support the child.”

 Child of the Marriage (Over 18 Years Old)